 "I have one question, why did you replace the PCM and do you have the old one to see if you plug it in and the engine starts?"

-When it would not start and run i pulled the PCM because I had been using a charger with the 200 amp start setting.
+When it would not start and run I pulled the PCM because I had been using a charger with the 200 amp start setting.
 When I pulled the PCM I opened it and saw burnt resistors.
-That 's was my reason for replacing it.
+That was my reason for replacing it.

 I talked with a gentlemen from O'Rielly's yesterday, I pulled the BCM to see if it was fried and I saw a bubble on top of a chip that looked as if it could be fried, but the man at O'Rielly's said it probably wasn't that and that I needed to get the learn process right and everything should work.
-He told me that it takes longer then 10 mins for the light to go out and that I could leave it on all night if i need.
-Just to hook the charger to it on a 12 maintain.
-So I did and left it on all night approximatley 10 hrs, and the light still is not off.
+He told me that it takes longer then 10 mins for the light to go out and that I could leave it on all night if I need to.
+Just hook the charger to it on a 12 volt maintenance.
+So I did and left it on all night approximately 10 hours, and the light still is not off.

-something puzzleing me is that the speakers have a clicking noise coming through them once the key is turned to the on position, and that the Temp gauge is pegged and not working.
-I am thinking there is a short to grnd somewhere or a blown inline fuse.
+Something puzzling me is that the speakers have a clicking noise coming through them once the key is turned to the on position, and that the Temp gauge is pegged and not working.
+I am thinking there is a short to ground somewhere or a blown inline fuse.